Shnitselon/aws-modernization-with-quali/content/prerequisite/aws-account-self-paced.md

 draft: false
 ---

-__Note__: If you already have an AWS account with a role that has IAM Administrator permissions you can skip this step.
+__Note__: Skip this step if you already have an AWS account with a role that has IAM Administrator permissions.

 1\.
 [Create an AWS account](https://aws.amazon.com/getting-started/).